return to homepage

 Fiberglass Columns

-fiberglass columns Fiberglass front porch columns have become popular for both contractors and architects because of their attractiveness and impact-resistance.
-Similar to wood, fiberglass columns can be round or square and be smooth or ridged (photo at right courtesy of Superior Aluminum Products) They can also replicate classic column styles (see below) and can also be used for load-bearing in specific cases.
+Similar to wood, fiberglass columns can be round or square and be smooth or ridged (photo at right courtesy of Superior Aluminum Products)

-Benefits of fiberglass columns:
+Benefits of Fiberglass Columns

-• The ability to shape and paint to your taste.
+• The ability to shape and paint to your taste

 • Weather, moisture, and insect resistant